garrandall/popular-music-data/tracks/whats-poppin-jack-harlow.md

 I got options (Oh Lord, Jetson made another one)
 I could pass that bitch like Stockton (It ain't nothin') Just joshin'
-I'ma spend this holiday locked in (Ooh)
+I'ma spend this holiday locked in (Oh
 My body got rid of them toxins (Mmh, mmh) SportsCenter, top ten

-I could put the ball in the end zone, put a bad bitch in the friendzone, ooh This shit sound like an intro, Jetson, give me that tempo, ooh Told Pooh he a fool with this shit (He a fool)
+I could put the ball in the end zone, put a bad bitch in the friendzone, oh This shit sound like an intro, Jetson, give me that tempo, oh Told Pooh he a fool with this shit (He a fool)
 Told her don't let her friends know (Don't)
 In the 'Ville and I move like a don (Don)